 Lastly, software can improve production planning and warehouse management, allowing companies to easily track stock in multiple warehouses and in multiple locations.
 It allows the user to locate stock easily using barcodes, saving them time and ensuring an accurate prediction of cost and sale of finished good.
 It also reduces overstocking and triggers a reorder when supply is low.

 In manufacturing, the supply chain is the backbone of a business.
 Therefore, investing in a high- functioning inventory management software should be an important factor when optimizing processes and reducing cost.
-Manufacturing is one of the specialty areas at Corrigan Krause.
-If you have any further questions about an inventory management software or the impact it would have on your business, reach out to a member of our team!
+The Manufacturing Services group at Corrigan Krause can help.
+Email firstname.lastname@example.org for more information and sign up for our Manufacturing Services newsletter here.